TRCC strengthens grasstops leader connections and capacity through:

 Co-labs are the incubator petri dishes or seed pots for strategic collaboration.
 They are short-term working groups led by one or more members for strategic “R&D” exploration that could serve the movement.
 For more details and our Co-Lab History, see here.

 TRCC hosts one or two annual community-wide gatherings, usually in the San Francisco Bay area with virtual participation from other regions.
-We design state-of-the-art transformative gatherings using multiple modes of action networking such as ceremony (eg. blessing, music), best practice learning (eg. presentations, trainings), interactive dialogue and story synthesis (eg. open space, mapping), and action initiation (eg. charter adoption, next step proaction cafes).
-All gatherings are co-hosted by a collaborative design team of members from multiple organizations as a core practice in building our facilitation capacity.
+We design state-of-the-art gatherings using multiple modes of action learning such as ceremony (eg. blessing, music), learning (eg. presentations, trainings), interactive dialogue and story synthesis (eg. open space, mapping), and action initiation (eg. proaction cafes).
+All gatherings are co-hosted by a collaborative team from multiple organizations as a core practice in building our facilitation capacity.

 The TRCC coordinates a quarterly webinar series for grassroots organizations, given by experts from our TRCC community and allies across sectors.
 We also curate a list of existing trainings each quarter and send that as a newsletter.
 Finally, the Lift Up program connects TRCC community members with mentoring from peers and allies, to assist leaders in boosting their capacity and personal well being.

 HeartSpace is a regular reflective practice to nurture the community as people and as allies.
 HeartSpace creates the heart and soul energetic conditions to support members in their personal lives and to help the community to come into coherence as an ecosystem capable of co-creating radically effective change.
 The “heartkeeper” group enters a meditative space to intuitively listen into the field for support and guidance in relation to a real-world event or situation in the TRC community or its broader networks.